Holic75/Baldurs-gate-dnd-3.5/README.md

 – Can cast three divine spells less per day than trueclass cleric.
 – Cannot cast divine spells of 6th and 7th levels.
 – Gets one bonus feat at level 5 and every 5 levels thereafter up to level 20.
+– Versatile Spellcasting: starting from level 7 can trade one first level cleric spell slot for a second level wizard spell slot, this exchange is reversible; every three levels thereafter can trade next level cleric spell slot for a wizard spell slot one level higher.
 – Gets one bonus feat at levels 22, 25 and 28.
-– May channel positive (good and neutral clerics) or negative (evil clerics) energy starting from level 2 number of times per day equal to 1 + 1 per 2 points of Charisma above 10.
-(2d4 damage/healing at level 2 plus 2d4 per 4 levels thereafter).
+– May channel positive (good and neutral clerics) or negative (evil clerics) energy starting from level 2 number of times per day equal to 3 + 1 per 2 points of Charisma above 10.
+(1d6 damage/healing at level 2 plus 1d6 per 4 levels thereafter).
 – At 1st level gets Armored Arcana: Light Armor Casting passive feat which removes chance of spell failure while casting arcane spells in light armor.
 At level 4 receives Armored Arcana: Chain Mail Casting, at level 8 Armored Arcana: Splint Mail Casting, at level 12 Armored Arcana: Plate Mail Casting and finally at level 16 Armored Arcana: Full Plate Mail Casting.
 – Can use Spontaneous Battlecasting.
 ```